filipesabella/speed-reader/README.md

 ## Usage

-Simply select the text you want to speed-read and click the extension button.
+Simply select the text you want to speed-read and click the extension button or right click the page and then the extension button (thanks @sheldoncork).

 ### Hotkeys